fundatureanu-sever/Batch-Aggregation/README.md

 sparkContext.app.name=Batch-Aggregation
 sparkContext.nthreads=number of threads for Spark locally

-paths.input=folder there data is read from paths.output=folder where data is written to
+paths.input=folder where data is read from paths.output=folder where data is written to

 window.duration=integer value